conqp/rustymines/README.md

 You can flag fields under which you suspect a mine by prepending an exclamation mark to the coordinate.
 E.g.: `!3 1` to flag the field at coordinate x=3 and y=1.

+You can remove a flag from a field by repeating the command, i.e. this command toggles a field's flag.

 ### Uncovering all remaining fields
 You can uncover all non-flagged fields by providing two exclamation marks: `!!`